 Find a way to give your event longevity and earn from it long-term.

-In conclusion: Beginners seeking a low investment, high profit business to startup should seriously consider becoming an Event Entrepreneur.
+In conclusion: Beginners seeking a low investment, high profit business ideas to startup should seriously consider becoming an Event Entrepreneur.

 You can create small events within any industry or by using the talents and interests you already have.